 If the House of Representatives is dissolved for any reason, the new House may not be dissolved for the same reason.

-- 2. The government in the tenure of which the House of Representatives is dissolved shall resign within a week from the date of dissolution; and its head may not be designated to form the government that follows. - 3.
-The Minister who intends to nominate himself for elections shall resign sixty days at least prior to the election date.
+2. The government - in the tenure of which the House of Representatives is dissolved - shall resign within a week from the date of dissolution; and its head may not be designated to form the government that follows.

 Page 16